practice problem 1

 ÷ r T gearth-at-moon = 4π2r T2 gearth-at-moon = 4π2(384,400,000 m) (27.321661 × 24 × 3,600 s)2 gearth-at-moon = 0.002723373… m/s2

 Although half the population of earth is familiar with the synodic period of the moon (the period between full moons) few people know the sidereal period (the period as measured relative to the stars).
 The difference between the two is significant, so don't mess them up.
-The first is 29.530588 days and is nearly the same as the human menstrual cycle, while the second is 27.321661 days and is relevant to this problem.
+The first is 29.530588 days and is nearly the same as the human menstrual cycle, while the second is 27.321661 days and is the one you need to solve this problem.

-- Look these values up in reference sources.
+Look these values up in reference sources.
 Use the most precise values you can find.
-Since the Earth is a slightly flattened sphere, we should use the mean radius here.
+Since the Earth is a slightly flattened sphere, we should probably use the mean radius here.

 rearth-at-moon = 384,400,000 m rearth-on-surface 6,378,140 m rearth-at-moon = 60.2683541… rearth-on-surface